zopencommunity/gitport/README.md

   ```bash
   git clone --depth=1 <repo-url> my-repo
   ```
   This command tells Git to perform a shallow clone with a depth of 1, meaning only the latest commit is cloned.
+This is particularly useful in in CI/CD build pipelines where logs are not accessed.

 ### Sparse Checkouts